 - Click the Order button.

 Trial account credit cannot be used to purchase Super SIMs.
 You must first upgrade your Twilio account before you can access the order page.
 To do so, got to Console’s Billing page.

 Once your Super SIM has shipped, it will be automatically added to your Twilio account.
-In the meantime, the following tasks can be performed straight away — you don’t need to have your Super SIM in front of you to complete them.
+In the meantime, the following two tasks can be performed straight away — you don’t need to have your Super SIM in front of you to complete them.